Custom Types

 Custom noise algorithms: If you want to make a unique algorithm, that will be a

-.
+NoiseFunction.
+To drive randomness, use the suppliedNoiseRngpaired with types that areNoiseRngInputs.
+To make that output meaningful, useAnyValueFromBitsor other functions inrng.
+If you are dividing floats that may be zero, see alsoforce_float_non_zero.
 Consider also differentiating the function analytically with calculus.
-Note also that many noise algorithms should be made generic over aPartitioner
+Note also that many noise algorithms should be made generic over aPartitionerwhen possible. -

 Custom shapes: If you want to create uniquely shaped noise, you’ll need a custom